 treat startup command as long-running

-Not quite a perfect mirror of xinit, where the startup command execs the
+Not quite a perfect mirror of xinit, where the startup command execs the window manager, and the termination of that process brings down the windowing system, but it might be the Wayland analogue.

 This commit is contained in: